pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Whereas the production stage is generally initiated after the copyediting stage has been completed, the Editor may choose to add information as it becomes available earlier in the workflow process.

-At the production stage you can review, edit, and finalize the information of the manuscript — including key metadata, abstract, category, contributors, chapters, submission type, permissions, the cover image, and identifiers and other metadata — by clicking ‘Catalog Entry.'
+At the production stage you can review, edit, and finalize the information of the manuscript — including key metadata, abstract, category, contributors, chapters, submission type, permissions, the cover image, and identifiers and other metadata — by clicking **Catalog Entry**.

 ![](./assets/learning-omp_role-specific-workflow_catalog-entry.png)